Capillary fluctuations and energy dynamics for flow in porous media: Background

 \section{Background}

-At the pore scale capillary forces are dominant and determine how fluids are distributed within the solid micro-structure.
-Capillary pressure accounts for the contribution of surface forces that arise due to the meniscus curvature and surface energy \cite{Adamson_Gast_97}.
-The Young-Laplace equation relates the pressure difference betweenx the adjoining fluids and the capillary pressure given by the product of the interfacial tension $\gamma$ and mean curvature:
+At the pore scale, capillary forces are dominant and determine how fluids are distributed within the solid micro-structure.
+Capillary pressure accounts for the contribution of surface forces created by the surface energy and meniscus curvature \cite{Adamson_Gast_97}.
+The Young-Laplace equation relates the pressure difference between the adjoining fluids and the capillary pressure given by the product of the interfacial tension $\gamma$ and mean curvature,

 where $R_1$ and $R_2$ are the principal curvature radii at points on the fluid meniscus.
 The Laplace equation holds only at mechanical equilibrium, and does not account for dynamic processes that involve moving interfaces.
 This necessarily includes any process where the fluid volumes change, since these changes can only occur based on movement of the interface.
-Situations arise where interface movement occurs at constant volume, such as capillary waves.
+Situations also arise where interface movement occurs at constant volume, such as capillary waves.
 To describe these cases it is necessary to understand the non-equilibrium response of the fluid pressures based on the capillary dynamics within the system.